 Knowing and recognizing the body language of bears plays an important role in safe viewing.
 The bears you see are wild animals in their natural habitat, not habituated bears that are used to being around people.
 All wildlife viewing is done without disturbance to either animals or the habitat.
 At times you may get remarkably close to grizzly bears – particularly those that inhabit the rivers during the annual salmon run.
 Your guide Gary has over 30 years of experience with these bears, and is known as a “the bear whisperer™” due to his passion for these creatures, and his knowledge and understanding of their habitat, habits, body language, actions and reactions.
 He is renowned for the unique relationship he has developed with them, as well as his many amazing bear tales.

-Day5: Fly to Vancouver and connect to Tofino
+Day5: Fly to Vancouver & connect to Tofino

-Your stay ends after breakfast and a leisurely morning, with a transfer back to Williams Lake airport for the afternoon flight to Vancouver, where you can opt for lunch in town or at the airport.
-Continue on a late afternoon flight to Tofino on Vancouver Island, where you pick up your hire car and drive to your hotel for a comfortable night's rest in preparation for whale watching the next day.
+Your stay ends after breakfast and a leisurely morning, with a transfer back to Williams Lake airport for a flight to Vancouver, where you can opt for lunch in town or at the airport.
+Continue on a flight to Tofino on Vancouver Island, and transfer to your hotel for a comfortable night's rest in preparation for whale watching the next day.

 Accommodation: Hotel in Tofino, 4-nights